An Emmy and Telly award winning video storyteller at heart, Steve spent much of his career in TV news... mostly in Miami and Orlando.

 An intrepid entrepreneur, Steve started and ran his own broadcasting business in the mountains of North Carolina building a radio station from scratch atop Beech Mountain, growing a station group, and renovating a TV station in Boone... launching and running news operations, station websites, and creative promotions along the way.

-Then came an adventure as Marketing Manager at Indiana's historic French Lick Resort.
-Steve started and ran the video and audio production unit, in the process becoming the face and voice of the resort.
+Then came a turn as Marketing Manager at Indiana's historic French Lick Resort.
+Steve created and ran the video and audio production unit and became the face and voice of the resort.
 His trademark historic storytelling became a major social media attraction online and helped the resort maintain contact with its loyal client base during the height of the pandemic.
-Steve has made TV appearances and done interviews across the Midwest and MC'd the resort's major events.
+Steve made numerous TV appearances across the Midwest and MC'd the resort's major events.

-Through it all he's been the face and voice of Drum Corps International since 1979.
-Steve hosted the championship broadcast on PBS for 26 years, then on ESPN, and now anchors two live National Cinemedia shows annually in movie theaters across the country.
+Through it all he's been the face and voice of Drum Corps International since 1977.
+A member of the Drum Corps International Hall of Fame, Steve hosted the championship broadcast on PBS for 26 years, then on ESPN, and now anchors live National Cinemedia shows annually in movie theaters across the country and online.
 His love of marching music has made him a popular stadium announcer at band and drum corps shows across the country.

-Steve earned his Master of Science Degree in Mass Media Arts in December 2020... just 44 years after his BA.
+Steve earned his Master of Science Degree in Mass Media Arts in December 2020... only 44 years after his BA.

 Steve was once kissed onstage by Bill Cosby at the opening of the Orlando Arena.
 (End of story.)